Phoenix Divorce Lawyer Explains Property & Asset Settlements

 - Debts must be divided too.
 When you divorce, your debts will also need to be divided between you and your spouse.
 It doesn’t matter if your husband or wife incurred the debts, because they are still considered community debts.

-You can learn more about property settlement and divorce in our book, Arizona Family Law: How to Handle Tough Issues in Tough Times.
+You can learn more about property settlement and divorce in our book, Arizona Family Law – The Essential Arizona Divorce Guide.
 We are currently offering this informative guide for FREE, so be sure to get a copy.

 Get Your Questions Answered